paulieguk/LDW-Template/Content/Instructions-001.md

 Please enter your initials here @lab.TextBox(initials)

-It is recommened you review the API command documentation as each command is used so you can start to relate the documentation to the actions.
+It is recommened you review the API command documentation for each command used, so you can start to relate the documentation to the comannds, actions and responses.

 Press **Next** to continue